EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 ### Configuration

-Mobile application need to configure the SDK to work seamlessly with EQ servers.
+Client applications need to configure the SDK to work seamlessly with EQ servers.
 There are two steps to follow.

 1. EQWorks will provide a JWT access token to client application developers for authentication.
 Please Set this token in the SDK by calling ```setJwtToken(token: String)```.
 It is sufficient to set the token in SDK only once.
 Afterwards, if you need to update the token in SDK, you can use this method
 ```Swift